Updated January 9, 2021

 Losing someone dear to us is among the most emotionally charged moments of a person’s life experiences.
 In this actual context of pandemic, the grieving process is even more complex and difficult to live through because of the necessary restrictions that are being imposed on families.
 Families find themselves alone, isolated, missing the support of their community, sometimes postponing religious and celebration of life gatherings.

 Here is what you need to know regarding the services we are allowed to offer during this period of confinement:

-- As of October 1, 2020, the Quebec authorities have imposed new restrictions based on the Covid-19 alert level by region, also referred to as the colour of the zone.
-In Montreal and surroundings, a maximum of 25 people (excluding staff) can participate to a gathering or funeral service, indoor or outdoor.
+- A maximum of 25 people (excluding staff and volunteers) can participate to a gathering or funeral service, indoor or outdoor.
 Social distancing must be applied: 1.5m when seated with limited talking and 2 m when in movement or talking.

 - Since July 18, masks are required while circulation in enclosed environments.
 Since October 1, 2020, it is mandatory to keep your masks on at all times, indoor or outdoor for funeral related gatherings.